boardgameio/boardgame.io/docs/turn-order.md

 specify any turn order.
 It goes on indefinitely until you end the phase, at which point the next phase's turn order kicks in.
-Note that if the next phase also uses `TurnOrder.DEFAULT`, the turn order will continue passing around in a round-robin seamlessly.
+Note that if the next phase also uses `DEFAULT`, the turn order will continue passing around in a round-robin seamlessly.

 ##### ONCE